zadafox/zadafox/README.md

 ## Hi there 👋

 I’m Zada Tulkibayeva, an aspiring data analyst with a passion for uncovering insights through data analysis and visualization.
-I enjoy turning raw data into actionable strategies and clear visuals.
+I'm learning to turn raw data into actionable strategies and clear visuals.

 ## Skills:
 - **Programming Languages**: Python, SQL